Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 # Chapter 2: New Subclasses

 This chapter introduces three new subclasses focused around trolls.
 The alchemically enhanced warriors, turned into furious troll berserkers.
 The loa favored shadow hunters, hunters using voodoo and shadow magic to get the job done.
 Finally, the witch doctors, troll priests that use voodoo, shadow magic, and alchemy to strengthen its allies and hex the enemy.
+The hunter, priest and warrior classes can all be found in [Champions of Azeroth](https://drive.google.com/file/d/1iEgdrwyGwAA7b7TW353_CzjhoQP-gYAF/view).

 \columnbreak